October 2021 Update: prices and new pictures

 The Asian & Western Breakfasts ★★★★★

-To complement the buffet, guests can order food straight from the kitchen or at the egg stand: various egg-based dishes, dim sums, noodle soup, congee, spring rolls, waffles, pancakes, French toast…
+To complement the buffet, guests can order food straight from the kitchen or at the egg stand: various egg-based dishes, dim sums, noodle soup, congee, waffles, pancakes, French toast…

 I especially enjoy going to venues that combine buffets with food on order.
 It’s the best of both worlds and the mark of a great brunch!
 The possibility to order both Western and Asian food is most welcome, I do love variety!
 I especially recommend the “Egg in a glass”, served with browned bread topped with chives (photographed below).